michaelmarty/UniDec/readme.md

 **Major speed improvements to large mzML data files** by using gzip to compress the data prior to opening it.
 Thanks to the pymzML team for this.

+**Added DScore to MetaUniDec and UniChrom**.
+This will now show the DScore for each peak.
+It calculates the DScore for each spectrum but then takes the average across all spectra weighted by the intensity of that peak in each spectrum.
+Also, added Filter by Score to Experimental Menu.

 **Added Sliding Window to UniChrom**.
 You can now specify the width of the window (in minutes) and the offset between the start of the windows (in # of scans).
 The offset needs to be an integer greater than or equal to 1.
 Setting the window to 1 will start a window on each scan.
 Setting a window of 0 and an offset of 1 will give every scan separately, without averaging any of them together.

 **Hidden feature: Write data from plot to text file.** Clicking Ctrl+u on most plots will now give you a dialog to save the underlying data as a text file.
 Usually, this data was written somewhere behind the scenes, but this will give an easy way to export it.